mysteryx93/Modern.Net-Tutorial/5_DialogsTools.md

 ### HanumanInstitute.MediaPlayerUI

 [HanumanInstitute.MediaPlayerUI](https://github.com/mysteryx93/MediaPlayerUI.NET/) is a bit more niche, but if you need a media player, or the UI of a media player for your custom needs, this is it.
-For Avalonia, it currently only supports audio playback via [BASS](https://www.un4seen.com/) as of writing this.
-[MPV](https://mpv.io/) support will come later.
-Both of these players are cross-platform compatible.
+Both BASS and MPV players are cross-platform compatible.

 [> Next: Unit Testing](6_UnitTesting.md)